Kevin-Miao/189-PytorchTF/README.md

 After this module you should:

-- be able to get an intuition of the differences between the two libraries.
+1. get an intuition of the differences between the two libraries.
-- be able to transition between programming, math and theory.
+2. transition between programming, math and theory, specifically, the different optimizations and gradients.
-- be able to load and augment data.<sup>1</sup>
+3. load and augment data.
-- be able to independently use any of the libraries to implement neural models.
+4. independently use any of the libraries to implement neural models of choice.
-- be able to effectively debug and read through documentation.
+5. be able to effectively debug and read through documentation.
+6. get some sense of residual nets are implemented on a basic level.

 We will also be covering: